patmllr/snib/README.md

 Snib keeps you flexible:
 - Use any LLM - free, paid, reasoning-strong, or lightweight.
-- Use your favorite model’s web UI while Snib prepares your code for input.
+- Use your favorite model’s web UI while snib prepares your code for input.
-- Get AI assistance without handing over control of your entire project.

 ## 🚀 Features

-- Recursively scan entire projects.
+- Recursively scan projects with include/exclude rules.
-- Flexibly include or exclude files/folders using globs and prefix patterns.
-- Generate prompt-ready chunks with configurable size.
+- Generate prompt-ready chunks with configurable sizes.
-- Built-in tasks: `debug`, `comment`, `refactor`, `optimize`, `summarize`, `document`, `test`, `analyze`.
-- Smart mode: focus on source code, ignore irrelevant files.
-- Detailed logging at INFO or DEBUG level.
+- Section formatting and built-in tasks to guide the AI.
 - Simple CLI with three commands: `init`, `scan`, and `clean`.

 ## 📦 Installation